Trying to lump all "female truckers" into one category is about as easy to do as herding cats.

-If your service of choice is a mobile or cell phone, we recommend that you get a headset like the one shown at left so that you can talk "hands-free."
+If your service of choice is a mobile or cell phone, we recommend that you get a headset like the one shown here so that you can talk "hands-free."

 When you are faced with any kind of truck issue -- preventive maintenance, scheduled repair or breakdown -- do not allow anyone to talk down to you or refuse to answer your questions.

 You are responsible for the rig you drive, even if you are a driving a rig owned by someone else.

 If someone refers to you as a "little lady," determine if this is meant as a compliment or put-down.

 If you sense in any way that it has been used condescendingly, you can say something like this:

 "Thank you for calling me a lady, but I am also a professional who needs a safe truck to drive for the lowest cost possible.
 Are you willing to help me with that?"

 Give the person the opportunity to answer affirmatively.

 If you sense any hedging, ask if there is someone else -- like the mechanic's supervisor -- to whom you can talk.

 Seek to learn as much as you can from the mechanics who do your truck work so that you are not "held hostage" by those who might take advantage of what you don't know about your truck mechanically.